jaschwanda/usi-pwa/README.md

 Universal Solutions PWA Template.

 ## Description ##
-A starting point frame work for a Progressive Web Application (PWA).
+A frame work that servers as a starting point for a Progressive Web Application (PWA).
 The frame work was built using the following steps based on the given web documents:

 Serve static assets, authentication and api routes.